Skip to main content

 Variables Another concept that might be familiar to you is variables.
 If algebra is but a distant memory, don’t worry: variables in Python are easy to understand.
 A variable is a name that represents (or refers to) some value.
 For example, you might want the name x to represent 3.
 To make it so, simply execute the following: >>> x = 3 This is called an assignment.
 We assign the value 3 to the variable x.
 Another way of putting this is to say that we bind the variable x to the value (or object) 3.
 After you’ve assigned a value to a variable, you can use the variable in expressions. >>> x * 2 6 Unlike some other languages, you can’t use a variable before you bind it to something.
 There is no “default value.” ■ Note the simple story is that names, or identifiers, in python consist of letters, digits, and underscore characters (_). they can’t begin with a digit, so Plan9 is a valid variable name, whereas Plan is not.
 Statements Until...

-Files and Stuff | Core Python 3.8
+Execution the Program | Core Python 3.8

 Lists and Tuples | Core Python 3.8